Toputech/TOPU-TECH-AI/README.md

 ## Contributions

-Contributions to *BMW-MD* are welcome!
+Contributions to *TOPU-MD* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 ## THANKS TO
 [Naveed Dogar]